yuenche/MLOpsTemplate/src/workshop/documents/part_5.md

 - Deploy the model to staging when a new model is generated and registered.
 - Create PR to main branch and trigger the model deployment to production.
-- Create a model API endpoint (webservice) using an Azure ML Managed Endpoint and deploy the model to the endpoint into one of the two deployment slots (blue/green slots, which will switch staging/production roles).
+- Create a model API endpoint (webservice) using an Azure ML Managed Endpoint and deploy the model to the endpoint into one of the two deployment slots (blue/green slots).
     > - Test the deployment to the endpoint of the new model.
     > - On success of test, swap the deployment to accept 100% of the service endpoint traffic (and therefore become 'production').
 - Add a Branch Protection rule in GitHub.